-Check out when and how to pot houseplants again here.
+Check out when and how to e-pot houseplants here.
 Use Miracle Gro’s Expand ‘n Gro for your houseplants.
-Unlike traditional soils, Expand ‘N Gro contains 50 percent water.
-Its potting mix helps to prevent too much parching of the soil of your plant.
-So not being able to attend to your plant for ten days will be the least of your problem.
+Unlike traditional soil, Expand ‘N Gro contains 50 percent water which helps to prevent parching of the plant.
+So not being able to attend to your plant for ten days will be the least of your problems.

-Even the nearly-dead plant in this DIY Macrame Plant Hanger tutorial that has been moved to a pot with Miracle-Gro’s Expand ‘n Gro’s potting mix shows signs of revival.
+Even the nearly-dead plant in this DIY Macrame Plant Hanger tutorial showed signs of life after being moved to a pot with Miracle-Gro’s Expand ‘n Gro’s potting mix.
 Did you know that you can buy this miracle-worker from Amazon?
-Never mind visiting a store and order it here!
+Never mind visiting a store- order it here!

-If your plant—after repotting with the new soil—thrives, then you’re ready to begin the macrame project.
-This adorable hanger is the perfect project that even a novice knotter will have no problems making.
-It only takes tw0 macrame knot types to be smitten with the simplicity of its look!
+If your plant thrives, then you’re ready to begin the macrame project.
+This adorable hanger is the perfect project for even a novice knotter.
+It only takes tw0 macrame knot types to be smitten with its look!

 2 – CUTTING CORDS

-Cut 8 cord pieces for this DIY Plant Hanger project.
-The cord pieces should be long.
 For the hanger, cut long cord pieces, about 10 feet—just the length you need for a large planter for this DIY Macrame Plant Hanger tutorial.
-You need to cut shorter pieces if the pot you’re going use for this DIY hanger tutorial is small.
-Make sure to have 6 long strands and use them to loop in and out of the gold circlet.
-They should fold at the center and atop covering the hoop.
+You’ll need to cut shorter pieces you’re going use a smaller pot.
+Cut the 8 long strands and use them to loop in and out of the gold circlet, folding them at the center and top of the hoop.
 You should end up with 16 long, dangling cord pieces.

 3 – WRAPPED KNOTTING

 Next, use the wrapped knot to secure the cords in place.
-Although simple, this knot has an elegant, finished look.
-This knot requires an extra cord piece—about 2 feet in length will do.
+Although simple, this knot has an elegantly finished look.
+This knot requires an extra piece of cord—about 2 feet in length will do.

 WRAPPED KNOTTING TUTORIAL

-- Have the cord (the short one) placed over the looped cords.
-There should be a loop that points down, to the right is the tail (the long one), and to the left is the short tail.
+- Placed the short cord over the looped cords.
+There should be a loop that points down, to the right is the long tail, and to the left is the short tail.

-- Wrap the short cord’s loop and the looped cords with the long tail.
+- Wrap the short cord loop and the looped cords with the long tail.

-- Continue to wrap the tail (the long one), pull it tight and allow the short cord’s bottom loop to show.
+- Continue to wrap the long tail, pull it tight and allow the short cord’s bottom loop to show.

-- If you’re satisfied with how long the wrapped knot is, slip the tail (the long one) below and in and out of the loop.
+- If you’re satisfied with the length of the wrapped knot, slip the long tail below and in and out of the loop.